• Onboarding remote employees can pose challenges around disjointed communication, training deficiencies, and technical difficulties.

 2. Assign an onboarding buddy

 Onboarding buddies are current employees assigned to remote new hires as mentors or guides during onboarding.
-Onboarding buddies should enjoy helping new employees get acquainted with the less formal side of the team, such as cluing new hires in on unique traditions, communication tool channels to join, or company events.
+These folks should enjoy helping new employees get acquainted with the less formal side of the team, such as cluing new hires in on unique traditions, communication tool channels to join, or company events.

 So there is less stress to impress, onboarding buddies should be someone other than the new employee’s direct manager.
 Instead, they should be a peer or manager from another department who can provide the new employee a safe space to ask questions and share struggles during onboarding.